semaphoreci/docs/webhook-notifications_5def901604286364bc92af37.md

     --webhook-endpoint [webhook-endpoint] \
 ```

-The branch filter can be a direct match like in the previous example, or a
+A filter can either be a regex match or a direct match.
+Specifying a filter with
-regular expression match.
-For example, to get notified about for `master` and
-every branch that matches `hotfix/-`, use the following:
+forward slashes (e.g. /hotfix-.*/) defines a regex match, while a filter without
+forward slashes (e.g. master) defines a direct match.

 ``` bash
 $ sem create notifications example \
     --branches "master,/hotfix\/.*/" \
     --webhook-endpoint [webhook-endpoint] \
 ```

-Regex matches must be wrapped in forward slashes (example: `/.*/`).
-Specifying a
-branch name without slashes (example: `.*`) would execute a direct equality
-match.

 Matching can be specified for project and pipeline names as well.
 For example,
 if you want to get notified about every notification on a project that matches